RetamalVictor/blog/learning journey/Sys-Eng_part_1.md

 ---

-## 2  From Idea to One-Sentence Mission
+## 2  From Idea to Mission Definition

 Before solder smoke and Git commits, systems engineering forces us to tame the foggy idea.
 We interrogate the concept with three questions: **who hurts, how do they hurt, what single outcome removes the pain?**